hkust-nlp/SynCSE/README.md

 * `--tasks`: Specify which dataset(s) to evaluate on.
 Will be overridden if `--task_set` is not `na`.
 See the code for a full list of tasks.

 ## Acknowledgement
-Our training and evaluation code is based on the [SimCSE repo](https://github.com/princeton-nlp/SimCSE).
+Our training code is based on the [SimCSE repo](https://github.com/princeton-nlp/SimCSE), and the evaluatio code is based on the [SentEval repo](https://github.com/facebookresearch/SentEval)

 ## Bugs or questions?